-The transfer of credits from graduate programs at other schools is based on the approval of the program director.
+The transfer of credits from graduate programs at schools other than RIT is based on the approval of the program director.
 Requests are made through the Ph.D. program office.
-Upon approval of credit transfer, the Program of Study plan serves as an agreement between the student and the Mechanical and Industrial Engineering Ph.D.
-Program to permit the student to use classes from another school toward the Ph.D. requirements, up to a maximum of 13 credits.
+Upon approval of credit transfer, the Program of Study plan serves as an agreement between the student and the Electrical and Computer Engineering Ph.D. program to permit the student to use classes from another school toward the Ph.D. requirements, up to a maximum of 13 credits.

-- Students who have completed graduate degree coursework from another university and wish to transfer credit must request credit transfer for each eligible class.
+- → Students who have completed graduate degree coursework from another university and wish to transfer credit must request credit transfer for each eligible class.
 Approval is given by the program director.
-This should be completed prior to the candidacy exam. - Pass/fail courses may not be counted toward course credit hour requirements. - Courses which have been approved to count towards the PhD Program will appear in the student information system under the degree audit section.
+This should be completed prior to the candidacy exam. - → Pass/fail courses may not be counted toward course credit hour requirements. - → Courses which have been approved to count towards the PhD Program will appear in the student information system under the degree audit section.